twidi/streamdeckfs/README.md

 You can have many `-c OPTION VALUE` parts to set many configuration options.

 This command returns the new full path of the key.
+Use `--dry-run` to get this path without effectively doing the changes (can also be used to validate the arguments).

 Example, to move the key `foo` from the page 20 to 30 on row 1, col 1, with `bar` as name: